dventura3/system-design/README.md

 This brings us to Domain Name System (DNS) which is a hierarchical and decentralized naming system used for translating human-readable domain names to IP addresses.

 ## How DNS works

 ![how-dns-works](https://raw.githubusercontent.com/karanpratapsingh/portfolio/master/public/static/courses/system-design/chapter-I/domain-name-system/how-dns-works.png)

+The process of DNS resolution involves converting a hostname (such as www.example.com) into a computer-friendly IP address (such as 192.168.1.1).
+An IP address is given to each device on the Internet, and that address is necessary to find the appropriate Internet device - like a street address is used to find a particular home.

-DNS lookup involves the following eight steps:
+DNS lookup (also said DNS resolution) involves the following eight steps:

-1. A client types [example.com](http://example.com) into a web browser, the query travels to the internet and is received by a DNS resolver.
+1. A user types `example.com` into a web browser and the query travels into the Internet and is received by a DNS recursive resolver.
-2. The resolver then recursively queries a DNS root nameserver.
+2. The resolver then queries a DNS root nameserver (.).
-3. The root server responds to the resolver with the address of a Top-Level Domain (TLD).
+3. The root server then responds to the resolver with the address of a Top Level Domain (TLD) DNS server (such as .com or .net), which stores the information for its domains.
+When searching for example.com, our request is pointed toward the `.com` TLD.
 4. The resolver then makes a request to the `.com` TLD.
-5. The TLD server then responds with the IP address of the domain's nameserver, [example.com](http://example.com).
+5. The TLD server then responds with the IP address of the domain’s nameserver, `example.com`.
-6. Lastly, the recursive resolver sends a query to the domain's nameserver.
+6. Lastly, the recursive resolver sends a query to the domain’s nameserver.
-7. The IP address for [example.com](http://example.com) is then returned to the resolver from the nameserver.
+7. The IP address for `example.com` is then returned to the resolver from the nameserver.
 8. The DNS resolver then responds to the web browser with the IP address of the domain requested initially.

 Once the IP address has been resolved, the client should be able to request content from the resolved IP address.
 For example, the resolved IP may return a webpage to be rendered in the browser.